javascript-studio/studio-changes/README.md

 - `--commits`, `-c`: Generate links to commits using the given URL as base.
 If no URL is given it defaults to `${homepage}/commit` using the homepage configured in the `package.json`.
-- `--footer`: Generate a footer with the gut author and release date.
+- `--footer`: Generate a footer with the git author and release date.
 The author name is taken from `$GIT_AUTHOR_NAME` and `$GIT_AUTHOR_EMAIL` is used to find the authors GitHub profile page.
 - `--file`, `-f`: Specify the name of the changelog file.
 Defaults to